Project ID: 165

 - Covariant membrane hydrodynamics and its effect on embedded proteins (interest in differential geometry required).

-- Motility-Induced Phase Separation (MIPS) at the cell surface: how do cells form and use nano-clustering.
+- Motility-Induced Phase Separation (MIPS) at the cell surface: what is the mechanism underpinning the formatin of protein nano-clusters.

 - Contractility-regulated modes of migration in expanding tissues; Levy flights and active jamming.